Eleven authoritative web sites run by locals are great resources to help you plan a road trip or travel itinerary to see the REAL Florida.

-Viva Florida is a campaign initiated by the Florida Department of State “to promote cultural and historical experiences” statewide.
+Viva Florida was a campaign initiated by the Florida Department of State “to promote cultural and historical experiences” statewide.
 Curating content from a wide range of partners throughout the state, the site promotes Florida’s museums, gardens, parks, archeological sites and more.
-You can keep up with events by subscribing to Viva Florida’s E-Blasts and newsletters.
+At last check, it appears the campaign has ended.

 I could say we saved the best for last, but that would be a lie.
 Although we love our home state and write about it on occasion, our site is dedicated to finding authentic destinations all over the planet.
 Hence the name.
 Still, we are building an archive of quality posts about the real Florida, so take some time to explore Backroad Planet’s Florida posts, too!

 So What is the Best Way to See the Real Florida?